tvpollet/beautiful-jekyll/_pages/thesis_topics.md

 Here is a paper we wrote:
 * Cobey, K.D.\*, Stulp, G.\*, Laan, F., Buunk, A.P. & **Pollet, T.V.** (2013).
 Sex differences in risk taking behavior among Dutch cyclists. _Evolutionary Psychology, 11,_ 350-364. (*Authors contributed equally), [access .pdf here](http://journals.sagepub.com/doi/pdf/10.1177/147470491301100206)

+## Measuring student satisfaction.
+<a href="#thesis-introduction">back to top</a>

+The [National Student Survey](https://www.thestudentsurvey.com/){:target="_blank"} is a commonly used tool to measure student satisfaction.
+It is argued to consist of eight scales but it is unclear to which degree this measure has been rigorously validated.
+One aspect which has seemingly not been assessed is a test-retest correlation of the items.
+In this project, you will administer the survey twice and examine whether the NSS is temporally stable.
+Ideally, you would collect minimum 270+ responses in the first wave, in order to assess the factor structure.
+Therefore, this project might work well as a collaborative project involving more than one student (you are able to have separate research questions, e.g., differences between courses, or one project focussing on factor analysis and one on test-retest).

 # Projects which I prefer not to supervise.
 <a href="#thesis-introduction">back to top</a>

 There could be exceptions to the rule but below you'll find a list of topics which I will for various reasons (prefer to) not supervise.
 Exceptions exist, for example, if you have an extremely good idea for a replication project.
-I also list some topics here, not because of dislike but rather because there are others much better placed in our department to work with you on these topics.
+I also list some topics here, not because of dislike, but rather because there are others much better placed in our department to work with you on these topics.
 You can reach out to me if you want more information.

 * Projects using a Qualitative methodology.
 I have no experience with Qualitative methods.
 * Projects involving eye tracking, reaction time measurement, EEG, NIRS, Body Scanning, Virtual reality.
 I have no experience with these methods I cannot supervise projects using these methods.
 * Projects involving 'special populations'.
 I do not have access to 'special populations', so I cannot supervise projects involving children, vulnerable adults, service users, people with (mental) health diagnoses, or whichever special population you have in mind.
 However, if you have strong ties with these communities, then perhaps projects on social networks are still viable.
 * Projects in Cognitive Psychology.
+* Projects in Consumer Psychology / Marketing (unless they deal with colour and/or are well thought out replication projects).
 * Projects in Positive Psychology.
 * Projects in Sport Psychology (unless they are dealing with social network analysis)
 * Projects in Organisational Psychology (unless they are dealing with social network analysis)